-KRC Director of Client Services and Cultural Specialist, Karina Proffer, conducted several community stakeholder meetings during the month of March 2017.
+KRC Director of Client Services, Assistant Director of Client Services, and Cultural Specialist, conducted several community stakeholder meetings during the month of March 2019.
 The meetings were held separately but simultaneously in Spanish and English.

 The following meetings were held: